steevo87/thermalvis/README.md

 troubleshooting:
 ----------------

+NO DATA FROM OPTRIS PI450 IN WINDOWS
+	launch the Optris PI Connect software, and verify that the camera is streaming correctly go to [ Tools -> Configuration -> External Communication ] select "IPC" and click "Apply" rebooting the Optris PI Connect software sometimes helps
+	NOTE: often this problem is caused by terminating the program using the "STOP button" in Visual Studio

-DODGY IMAGE FROM CAMERA
+CORRUPT IMAGE FROM PI450 IN WINDOWS
-	try refocussing by manually rotating the physical lens try shutting down the Optris PI Connect software, unplugging the camera, and then testing again
+	try shutting down the Optris PI Connect software, unplugging the camera, and then testing again

+POOR QUALITY IMAGE FROM PI450 (ANY OS)
+	try refocussing by manually rotating the physical lens